MuvvalaKaran/CoRL/README.md

 # Project Description

-This is a repo for the deep learning course project  : Correct-by-synthesis reinforcement learning with temporal logic constraints.
+This is a repo for the deep learning course project  : Correct-by-synthesis reinforcement learning with temporal logic constraints[1].

 More information regarding the course can be found [here](https://sites.google.com/colorado.edu/csci-5922-spring-2020)

 The main aim of this project is implementation and evaluating the results for the examples discussed by the authors in the paper.